 According to the same report, fashion companies focused on metaverse innovation and commercialization could generate more than 5% of revenue from virtual activities over the next 2-5 years.

-The top 5 fashion ecommerce email and SMS marketing trends
+Top 5 fashion ecommerce email and SMS marketing trends

 While there are many uncertainties regarding the future of fashion, one thing is for sure: fashion brands must focus on growing their relationships with customers and personalizing the customer experience through targeted communication that resonates.